AnithaGunasekaran/simple-realestate-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-A simple realestate listing app which fetches the listing information from Sandbox versions of Corelogic API.
+A simple realestate listing microsite which fetches the listing information from Sandbox version of Corelogic API.

 For the project to build, **these files must exist with exact filenames**: